 Why Is The Wand Sprouting So Many Leaves?

 A young Page holds a wand which has five sprouting leaves.
-This wand appears more fruitful than any other wand in the Wands suite, which typically only have two or three growths.
+This wand appears more fruitful than any other wand in the Wands suit, which typically only have two or three growths.

 Each sprout is symbolic of growth or change, activities which occupy the querent’s mind.
 As the Page’s role is to deliver news, it seems by the abundance of growth, that he has plenty of exciting news to impart.